 Magikarp may seem like a useless pick, but on the other side of the coin is Goldeen, the elegant and gorgeous fish Pokémon that, for some reason, has the soft voice of a woman in the anime and a cry I will somehow never forget.

 Used by one of the most iconic Pokémon gym leaders Misty as well as its formidable evolution Seaking, these two Pokémon represent beautiful fish like koi carp and show that not every water Pokémon is a waste of time.

 An ancient Pokémon with a fascinating story rooted in the real world, Relicanth is based on the story of the coelacanth, a fish from millennia ago that many thought to be completely extinct.
 However, the coelacanth was miraculously discovered by fishermen in a remote location, upending years of scientific research and igniting the marine biology community into further research.

-Relicanth has a similar story in Pokémon Ruby and Sapphire. it was thought long extinct and discovered deep under the waves by using the unique dive mechanic from the Hoenn games.
-It looks ancient and even features a rock typing to draw further parallels to the fossils of the original creature scientists studied for years.
+Relicanth has a similar story in Pokémon Ruby and Sapphire.
+It was thought long extinct and discovered deep under the waves by using the unique dive mechanic from the Hoenn games.
+It looks ancient and is even a rock Pokémon to draw further parallels to the fossils of the original creature scientists studied for years.
 It exemplifies the best of Pokémon design, taking an idea from the real world and running with it, making a unique creature along the way.

-Well, we thoroughly enjoyed riding the waves of nostalgia to fish up these picks, and we hope our choices didn’t make too much of a splash.
-Sorry but Bruxish and Alomomola are just boring.
+Well, we thoroughly enjoyed riding the waves of nostalgia to fish up these picks, and we hope our best fish Pokémon choices didn’t make too much of a splash.
+Sorry, but Bruxish and Alomomola are just boring.
 There’s no way around it.
-To get yourself ready for the new generation dropping later this year, be sure to check out our guide to Pokémon Scarlet and Violet mystery gift codes next.
+If you’re enjoying exploring Paldea, be sure to check out our guide to the best gen 9 Pokémon next.
+Then, be sure to check out our guide to Pokémon Quest recipes.